mantidproject/mantid/docs/source/algorithms/ApplyMuonDetectorGrouping-v1.rst

 then the name would be "inputGroup; Group; test; Counts; #1".
 A second workspace is also created with the same name, but ending in "#1_Raw", the only difference being that the *RebinArgs* are not applied to the latter workspace.

-An option exists to apply dead time correction to the counts if *ApplyDeadTimeCorrection* is true, requiring a *DeadTimeTable* with the format as in :ref:`algm-DeadTimeCorr`.
+An option exists to apply dead time correction to the counts if *ApplyDeadTimeCorrection* is true, requiring a *DeadTimeTable* with the format as in :ref:`algm-ApplyDeadTimeCorr`.

 The *TimeOffset* parameter shifts the time axis to start at the given time (all bins are offset by the value).
 In :ref:`algm-MuonProcess` this is equivalent to *LoadedTimeZero* - *TimeZero*.
 Note that the *TimeMin* and *TimeMax* refer to the values before the offset is applied.